zextras/tech-doc/source/_includes/_adminpanel/domains.rst

 Resources
 ~~~~~~~~~

-A Resource is a generic object that can be assigned an e-mail
+A Resource is a generic object that can be assigned an e-mail address,
+but, unlike other regular accounts, they do not need any signature, so
-address.
-A typical example of a Resource is a **meeting room**: to
+you can not specify one.
+A typical example of a Resource is a
-reserve the room, send an e-mail to the room's e-mail address.
+**meeting room**: to reserve the room, send an e-mail to the room's
+e-mail address.

 A policy can be assigned to Resource, to determine how to react to the
 booking request, either a manual or automatic acceptance or rejection.